 Cullen highlights a number of benefits including a simplified method of managing complex policies and user access rights plus an enforceable method of checking end-point devices to ensure that only properly patched operating systems are able to connect to the network.
 In addition, the tight integration with its existing Juniper estate makes provisioning of SSL based VLANs a simple and scalable policy driven process.

-“Perhaps the two most important things is that we have increased our security posture and for the most part, there has been zero impact on our end users,” explains Cullen.
+“Perhaps the two most important things are that we have increased our security posture and for the most part, there has been zero impact on our end users,” explains Cullen.